kdeldycke/awesome-engineering-team-management/readme.md

 Here we are, at the intersection of power and influence lies the political game.
 If its nature and intensity is sourced from the company's core culture and history, you're unfortunately unlikely to avoid it past a certain hierarchical level.
 So be prepared.

+- “Politics is how a middle manager runs interference and creates distractions to make sure you can't see over, around, or through them, and that the people behind them closer to the money can't see you.” ([source](https://news.ycombinator.com/item?id=22808280)).
 - [HiPPO FAQ](http://bitly.com/HIPPOExplained) - HiPPO stands for “Highest Paid Person's Opinion”, a trait of dysfunctional culture, in which power politics trumps data.
 - [The Prince](https://en.wikipedia.org/wiki/The_Prince) - Machiavelli's ideas on how to accrue honor and power as a leader.
 Resorting to that level of politics in a company is a sure way to render the culture highly toxic, as well as corrupting and demoralizing the organization at all levels.
 - [The Gervais Principle](https://www.ribbonfarm.com/the-gervais-principle/) - A cynical, bleak, but still fascinating take on the management ladder, based on *The Office*.